 Orbus Software treats the privacy of our visitors with the highest importance

-Orbus Software treats the privacy of our visitors and users with the highest importance.
-This policy details the measures that we take to preserve and safeguard your privacy when you visit our website or communicate with our personnel.
+Orbus Software treats the privacy of our users with the highest importance.
+This policy details the measures that we take to preserve and safeguard your privacy when you use our website, our products, the Ecosystem, or communicate with our personnel.
 It also demonstrates how we may process data in accordance with the EU General Data Protection Regulation (“GDPR”).

 1. Our details

-Orbus Software is the trading name of Seattle Software Limited, a company incorporated in the United Kingdom with company number 05196435 and registered office at Victoria House, 50-58 Victoria Road, Farnborough, Hampshire, GU14 7PG.
+- Seattle Software Limited, trading as Orbus Software, a company incorporated in the United Kingdom with company number 05196435 and registered office at Victoria House, 50-58 Victoria Road, Farnborough, Hampshire, GU14 7PG.

 You can contact us on +44 (0) 203 824 2907 or by writing to us at: